By Israel Galindo, Associate Dean for Lifelong Learning and Director of Online Education.

 As an educator whose interest includes faith formation in congregations under the rubric of “educating in faith” I appreciated that in various places of The Craftsman, Sennett points to the importance of religion and ritual in the transfer of tacit knowledge.
 Scruton wrote,

 Craft, as Sennett sees it, belongs to the category of “social capital”: knowledge and skill that are accumulated and passed on through social interaction, and which are easily lost when social customs change.

-That perspective provides a promising corrective to the prevailing remnants of the egocentric individualistic “me generation” that is exemplified, as Scruton writes, by the “kind of ‘look at me expressing myself’ that has led everywhere to the death of those virtues—humility, piety, obedience—without which no tradition of craftsmanship can really survive.”
+That perspective in The Craftsman provides a promising corrective to the prevailing remnants of the egocentric individualistic “me generation” that is exemplified, as Scruton writes, by the “kind of ‘look at me expressing myself’ that has led everywhere to the death of those virtues—humility, piety, obedience—without which no tradition of craftsmanship can really survive.”
 A situation the Church has not avoided in its anxiety-driven attempts at marketing itself to the “seekers” by chucking Tradition and embracing “coolness.”
 He states,

 Originality and ‘doing your own thing’ have replaced obedience and perfection as the standards to live up to, and this is everywhere to be observed in the deskilling of modern societies and in the marginalisation of those who truly know their job, and know it as something more interesting than themselves.

 Civic pride counted more than domestic contentment, and the crafts themselves were fully incorporated into the religion of the town, taking their place among the rituals and sacraments whereby the community renewed its sense of legitimacy and its devotion to God.